pipe-cd/pipecd/docs/content/en/blog/news/january-2022-update.md

 ##### Environment is no longer required and will be replaced by Label

 Environment was changed to be optional while registering Piped or Application.
-You still can use it from the web console or specify the environment for an application via the `envName` field in the application configuration file, but we are planning to completely remove the environment concept in the future.
-As an alternative, a new `Label` concept has been introduced and `Environment` will be just a special label.
+You still can use it from the web console or specify the environment for an application via the `envName` field in the application configuration file, but we are planning to completely remove the environment concept in the near future.
+As an alternative, a new `Label` concept has been introduced, and `Environment` can be imagined as a particular label.

 An application can contain one or more labels in its application configuration file as below: